Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 How to Find Low Float Stocks on Finviz

 Finviz is a free website for stock info and news.
-It has a free built-in screener, including for float size.
+It has a free built-in screener, which works for float size.
 This can be a good tool for beginners.

 The Bottom Line